Second Corinthians 7:2–16 . . .

 There’s no getting around it: We all need to repent.
 Whenever we hurt someone else, break a law, tell a lie, take something from someone else, gossip, smear another person’s reputation, and so on, we need to repent, to change our mind, attitude, and behavior.
 Today’s passage gives us marvelous insight on how to repent properly.

-Apostle Paul's opening paragraph (vv.
-2–4, shown below) shows the right approach and attitude for repentance in another.
-Please read those three verses now. . . .
-Notice the positive, encouraging approach that he takes.
-The apostle doesn't attack, condemn, or accuse these people.
-He's very careful to do three things with the Corinthians believers.
+Apostle Paul’s opening paragraph (vv.
+2–4, shown at the bottom of this page) shows the right approach and attitude for repentance.
+Please read those three verses now… Notice the positive, encouraging approach that he takes.
+The apostle doesn’t attack, condemn, or accuse these people.
+He’s very careful to do three essential things with the Corinthians believers.

-First, he clears his conscience, saying "We have wronged no one, we have corrupted no one, we have exploited no one" (NIV).
-Obviously he doesn't mean throughout their lifetime, because Paul himself had been a persecutor of the church, doing a lot of wrong things.
-He means, while an apostle in Corinth, he hadn't injured, corrupted, or taken advantage of anyone; he wants them to first understand that.
-As far as his conscience is concerned, he must start out by admitting that he was wrong.
-This is where Jesus' words (Matthew 7:5 NIV) come in.
-So, unless we start with a clear conscience, there's no hope for repentance.
+* First, he clears his conscience, saying “We have wronged no one, we have corrupted no one, we have exploited no one” (NIV).
+Obviously he doesn’t mean throughout their lifetime, because Paul himself had been a persecutor of the church, doing a lot of wrong things.
+Instead, he means, while an apostle in Corinth he hadn’t injured, corrupted, or taken advantage of anyone; he wants them to first understand that.
+As far as his conscience is concerned, he must start by admitting that he was wrong.
+This is where Jesus’ words (Matthew 7:5) come in.
+So, unless we start with a clear conscience, there’s no hope for repentance.

-Third, after repentance is realized, he encourages them: "I take great pride in you.
-I am greatly encouraged; in all our troubles my joy knows no bounds."
+* Third, after repentance is realized, he encourages them: “I take great pride in you.
+I am greatly encouraged; in all our troubles my joy knows no bounds“ (v.
+4).
 What a marvelous note of encouragement!
-Paul's approach at repentance of another starts by encouraging them and affirming that he loves them and is supporting him.
+Paul’s approach at repentance of another starts by encouraging them and affirming that he loves them and is supporting him.

-Paul shows the Corinthians how he shared their hurt with them (v.
+Paul shows the Corinthians how he shared their hurt with them (vv.
 5–7).
-These three verses are a flashback to what we've already looked at in chapter 2.
-Paul's very reason for writing this letter was his distress over these people while he awaited Titus' return with word as to what was happening in Corinth.
-Today, the one thing that helps us bear our burdens and pressures is to remember that God knows about them; he knows better than you how much you can bear.
+These three verses are a flashback to what we’ve already looked at in chapter 2.
+His reason for writing this letter was his distress over these people while he awaited Titus’ return with word as to what was happening in Corinth.
+For us believers today, the one thing that helps us bear our burdens and pressures is to remember that God knows about them; he knows better than us how much we can bear.

 In vv.
 9–10, Paul raises a new point leading up to repentance.
 Whenever somebody accuses you of not being right, whenever somebody tells you the truth about yourself, it hurts.
-It can produce one of two reactions, which Paul calls either "godly sorrow" or "worldly sorrow."
-With sorrow we often feel hurt; we might wonder which type of sorrow we feel?
+It can produce one of two reactions, which Paul calls either “godly sorrow” or “worldly sorrow.”
+With sorrow we often feel hurt; we might wonder which of the two types of sorrow we feel?

-But repentance isn't a sorrowful "feeling" to have; instead, it's an "act" that you take.
-Merely "feeling" sorry for what you've done definitely isn't repenting.
-To repent means to change your behavior.
+But repentance isn’t a sorrowful feeling to have; instead, it’s an act that you take.
+Merely feeling sorry for what you’ve done definitely isn’t repenting.
+To “repent” means to change your behavior.
 Paul describes more fully in v.
 11 what godly sorrow is like, and what effects it produces.
-Have you ever blamed and accused God, but later saw the truth and realized how foolish you'd been?
-That's godly sorrow.
-In contrast, there are those who suffer from worldly sorrow, with an unwillingness to face the matter, demanding you to "Drop it!"
-If you don't forgive them immediately, their worldly sorrow makes them become upset and angry.
+Have you ever blamed and accused God, but later saw the truth and realized how foolish you’d been?
+You felt ’s godly sorrow.
+In contrast, there are those who suffer from worldly sorrow, with an unwillingness to face the matter, demanding you to “Drop it!”
+If you don’t forgive people immediately, their worldly sorrow causes them to become upset and angry.

-Next, Paul writes in vv.
-13b–14 about "vindication," i.e., to clear people of blame.
-All that Paul had felt about them and had even said about them to Titus, while the trouble was still going on, was vindicated by their recent behavior.
-That's one of the joyful things about repentance: It enables people to regain confidence in what they'd always felt.
+In his second point, Paul writes in vv.
+13b–14 about “vindication,” i.e., to clear people of blame.
+All that Paul had felt about them and said about them to Titus, while the trouble was still going on, was vindicated by their recent behavior.
+That’s one of the joyful things about repentance: It enables people to regain confidence in what they’d always felt.

 When you treat repentance in this godly, scriptural way, it renews a sense of “confidence” — in Paul and in Titus.
 That’s the third point.
 It awakened the respect of others, as he writes in v.
 15. Titus was impressed by the Corinthians’ repentance.
 Their change of heart and actions impressed him.
 When we handle truthful accusations in a godly way, that is, instead of fighting back and getting defensive and angry, we acknowledge the truth and change our behavior.
 Such change leads to increased respect on each side.